munificent/magpie/doc/site/markdown/index.markdown

 3. **Run it.** Magpie is a command line app.
 If you run it with no arguments, it drops you into a primitive [REPL](http://en.wikipedia.org/wiki/REPL).
-   Enter Magpie a expression and it will immediately evaluate it.
+   Enter a Magpie expression and it will immediately evaluate it.
 Since everything is an expression, even things like class definitions, you can build entire programs incrementally this way.
+Here's one to get you started:

-   If you run it with a single argument "-t", it will run the test suite.
+       for i = 1 to(20) do print("<your name> is awesome!")

-   Otherwise, it will assume the argument is a path to a script file and it will load and execute it.
+   If you pass an argument to the app, it will assume it's a path to a script file and it will load and execute it.

 ### Where to Go From Here